akash191095/leet-cart/README.md

 - **Automatic Discounts**: Every second order automatically receives a 10% discount, which can be overridden by a manually applied coupon.

+## Data Persistence

+All application data, including cart items, orders, and discounts, is persisted in the browser's local storage.
+This means that your data will be saved across sessions.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.